dmelo/g2m2/README.md

 - very well versed on a text editor (usually Vim or Emacs);
 - use Git and GitHub very heavely;
 - want to maintain a CMS with very little effort.

+If you fit this description, then G2M2 is designed for you.

 ## Goals